 We are committed to safeguarding your personal information.
-Whenever you provide such information, we are legally obliged to use your information in line with all applicable laws concerning the protection of personal information, including the Data Protection Act 1998 and the European General Data Protection Regulation, namely Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 repealing Directive 95/46/EC (these laws are referred to collectively in this Privacy and Cookies Policy as the “data protection laws”).
+Whenever you provide such information, we are legally obliged to use your information in line with all applicable laws concerning the protection of personal information, including the Data Protection Act 2018 and the European General Data Protection Regulation, namely Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 repealing Directive 95/46/EC, also known as the “GDPR” (these laws are referred to collectively in this Policy as the “data protection laws”).

 We may collect (and subsequently use, store and transfer) the following personal data about you:

 You are not obliged to provide your personal data to us, but if you fail to provide personal data required to allow us to fulfil our contract with you, for example a delivery order for our products, we may not be able to carry out the contract and may have to cancel the relevant order or service in these circumstances.